 Is talent a matter of genes, or is it acquired?
 Perhaps no single question so dominates the discussion of performance.
 It is true that most elite performers display early talents.
 It is also true, however, that a sizable proportion of gifted youth never attain prominence and fall well short of their early promise.
 Recent research suggests that neither nature nor nurture is sufficient for the emergence of expertise.
 It is the interaction between the two that supercharges development.
-Just as a child must experience many challenges on his way to adulthood, a trader must face and overcome a set of hurdles.
+Just as a child must experience many challenges on their way to adulthood, a trader must face and overcome a set of hurdles.
 Each step in the rite of passage brings the trader to the next step in becoming a true professional.

 Successful professional traders know that their greatest enemy is in their own minds.
 The emotions of fear and greed are more powerful than any market forces in creating losses.
-Unresolved issues from a trader’s past can show up when a trader is bored, frightened, worried, or thinking about anything that could remind his unconscious of forgotten events.
+Unresolved issues from a trader's past can show up when a trader is bored, frightened, worried, or thinking about anything that could remind the unconscious of forgotten events.
 The psychology of trading is recognized as a major issue in maintaining a trading career.
 For this reason, traders who are committed to long-term careers are lining up to deal with their psychological and emotional issues and working on their self-discipline.
-This type of work is just as demanding as the research and development phase of a trader’s career.
+This type of work is just as demanding as the research and development phase of a trader's career.
 Having completed this work is like being handed the key to the kingdom, giving you freedom to trade at your optimum level.

 Build on your strengths

 You are most likely to find trading success by exploiting what you are already good at.
 Your trading niche will take advantage of distinct competencies that you already possess and already employ in other facets of your life.

 There is much in the trading world you will need to filter out